laiba528/fearn-website/README.md

 **Feane Restaurant Website**

-A professional, modern, and fully responsive  website for a fast food restaurant.
-Developed using pure HTML5 and CSS3 with a focus on clean design, user experience, and mobile responsiveness.

-Key Features:
-• Responsive Navigation Menu
-• Eye-catching Hero Section
-• Dynamic Menu Showcase
-• Table Reservation System
-• Customer Reviews Section

-This project demonstrates my skills in front-end web development.
+Modern and responsive website for Feane Fast Food Restaurant, built with HTML5 and CSS3.
+Features an elegant design, interactive menu, table booking system, and mobile-friendly interface.